 - Stage Two: The afflicted person may report significant pain.
 The area may have an open sore, blister, or scrape and generally appear more damaged.
 Discoloration may occur around the wound.

 - Stage Three: Due to damage below the skin’s surface, the area has a crater-like appearance.

 - Stage Four: A large wound exists, and the area has become severely damaged.
 Beneath the surface, tendons, bones, and muscles can be involved.
 There is a high risk of infection at this stage.

-If your family member has bed sores or shows any other signs of abuse or neglect, you should take action.
+You should take action if your family member has bed sores or shows any other signs of abuse or neglect.
 A legal case should be initiated immediately.
 To ensure the safety of your loved one, move them to another nursing home or have them admitted to the hospital.
-If it is feasible, you can move them in with a family member.
+If feasible, you can move them in with a family member.

 Our New York nursing home abuse lawyers have dealt with countless cases of nursing home abuse, including those related to bedsores.

 How Do Bedsores Happen in a Care Facility?

 Bedsores or pressure ulcers should not be a problem in a well-managed, professional setting.
 Unfortunately, many facilities demonstrate a serious lack of adequate care.
 Simple understaffing is the most common reason bedsores occur in care facilities.
 This is not a valid excuse.
 These facilities are charged with caring for your loved one, and it is their responsibility to be properly staffed.

 In other cases, care facilities don’t properly oversee or train their staff.
 They fail to offer residents proper nutrition or hygiene and cut corners in other ways.
 These facilities are trying to maximize profits at the expense of your loved one’s health and safety.

 When you hold a negligent nursing home accountable, you send a powerful message that this is unacceptable treatment for your loved one and others.